Here’s what happens with your assets after you die:

 The executor or closest family member will need many copies of the death certificate.

 It’s important to get multiple copies of the death certificate.
-They will be necessary when notifying financial institutions, government agencies, insurance agencies, and others about the death.
+They will be necessary when notifying financial institutions, government agencies, insurance agencies, and others about death.
 These normally require an original document.

 Death certificates can be obtained from the Coroner in Hong Kong.
 It’s a good idea to obtain at least 10.